kush-x-agra/Synthesis-of-Ammonia/README.md

 # Synthesis-of-Ammonia
-A Case Study on Synthesis of Ammonia in Cryogenic Process Using Aspen Plus
+A Case Study on Synthesis of Ammonia in Cryogenic Process Using Aspen Plus.
+Simulated the Synthesis of Ammonia from a mixture of Nitrogen, Hydrogen, Methane, and Argon.
+Used Equilibrium Reactor which is based on the concept of Gibbs Free Energy Minimization.
+Employed Ideal, NRTL, and Peng Robinson Property Methods and compared their performance in predicting the Ammonia Production.
+The plant was optimized for Ammonia Production with its quality constraint of 99.8% purity